 Some employees commit payroll fraud by adding fake employees to payroll.
 Or, you may have forgotten to remove a terminated employee from your payroll.

 Make sure that the list of employees on your payroll matches your employment records.
 Remove any employees who no longer work for you.
 You may need to dig deeper to find out why those employees are on your payroll.
+While reviewing, also confirm correct worker classification (employee vs. contractor) and that job status (full-time vs. part-time; exempt vs. nonexempt) is current.

 2. Analyze your numbers

 When conducting a payroll audit, you can’t avoid analyzing numbers.
-Running payroll is mostly numbers—pay rate, hours worked, total pay for the period, and withheld taxes are some essential payroll numbers.
+Running payroll is mostly numbers.
+Pay rate, hours worked, total pay for the period, and withheld taxes are some essential payroll numbers.

 Examine each employee’s pay rate to ensure you paid the worker the correct amount.
 Make sure the pay rate is up-to-date and matches the employee’s record.
 If you gave the employee a raise or salary reduction, verify that you changed the pay rate on the applicable date.